 - If pinning the money onto clothing is your custom, consider changing into a second outfit to avoid ruining your gown or tux.

-- After playing the traditional song, be creative.
-One DJ created a song mix with the word “money” in the hook.
-But keep it tasteful.
+- After playing the traditional money dance song, get a little creative.
+A DJ can create a song mix with the word “money” during the hook for something fun.

 - While the Portuguese tradition is to pass the bride's shoes around the room for contributions, consider a second pair of less expensive shoes for the money collection.

 - Couples may prefer to celebrate this tradition by merely dancing together while their loved ones throw money at them in celebration of their new life together.